BSN to DNP Frequently Asked Questions (FAQs)

 Application Decisions: May 1

 Applicant interviews take place in late March or early April.
-Applicants will be contacted by the Director of Student Services if selected for interview.

 The Health Requirement Information is not required at the time of application.
 However, all information will be due by a specified date if accepted to the program.
 Failure to comply will void the admission offer.